 Below is a list of materials and brands I recommend for my watercolor class.
 Quality matters a lot when painting with watercolor.
 Do your best to look for deals on better quality supplies, and try to resist inexpensive but cheap quality materials.
-I recommend shopping at www.cheapjoe’s.com, www.jerrysartarama.com or www.amazon.com online and The Artist and Craftsman Supply in downtown Berkeley.
-Be sure to use a coupons for Blick and Michael’s since they tend to be more expensive.

 Prices below are based on prices I found on amazon, and do not include shipping.

-- Size #10 round watercolor brush ($5-$15).
+Size #10 round watercolor brush ($5-$15).
 If #10 is not available, you can go up or down a size.
 Princeton is a good, reasonably priced brand.
 Watercolor brushes have short handles and soft bristles that come to a point when wet.
-Synthetic brushes are springy, and animal hair brushes (real or imitation) are softer and hold a ton of paint, and both are fine to paint with.
+Synthetic brushes are springy, and animal hair brushes (real or imitation) are softer, more expensive and hold a ton of paint, and both are fine to paint with.
 Really cheap brushes shed hairs and don’t come to a fine point.
 You can try brushes in other shapes in class and decide if you they are worth purchasing.

-- Additional tools you should bring and probably already own are:
+Additional tools you should have are:

 Paper towels, a 1-qt sized clean plastic container to hold water, number 2 pencil, a pencil sharpener and an eraser.
 Optional items include salt, Pigma Micron .5 mm felt tip pens, and removable art masking fluid and permanent white gouache.